Interests

 • I do very few talks and presentations, but where I do I charge a fee based on the same day-rate I use for design.
 This includes the time taken to create or plan the talk/presentation and the time giving it.
 I don’t do very many talks because I find them very stressful and because I have very limited time alongside my main full-time job of design and writing.

-• Investments and interests in other companies
+• Investments and interests in companies and other info

 • Direct payments: I have no investment or interest in any other company, I do not take or receive money from any company that influences my writing.

-• Gifts and reviews: I run a product reviews section on my website, sometimes the product is given to me, sometimes I review what I have bought myself.
+• Gifts and reviews: very occasionally I write product reviews on my website, sometimes the product is given to me, sometimes I review what I have bought myself.
 I make it clear on the page which.
 Either way I make no promise to companies that my review will be positive and I always write what I think.
 Usually I only accept products that fit my values and come recommended by others anyway, so I will never accept anything that goes against my organic principles or that I know to be rubbish, for instance.
 I don’t have time to review everything except what I use myself day-to-day and so it’s always best to reference my opinion with other independent organisations with time to conduct large-scale comparison trials such as Which?, the RHS and trusted educational bodies.